TAKE A TOUR!

 Guided tours of the house and grounds are available year round, Monday – Saturday from 10AM to 4:30PM and Sunday from 1PM to 4:30PM.
 Group tours are available by appointment.
 The grounds are open to the public free of charge and the pier provides access to the Appomattox River.

 The City Point Early History Museum displays exhibitions highlighting the rich history of the area.
 It is housed in the St. Dennis Chapel in the National Historic District of Hopewell.
 This district contains a number of historic structures, including Appomattox Plantation, the headquarters of General Grant during the latter stages of the Civil War.

-A free exhibit isopen at the City Point Early History Museum.
+A free exhibit is open at the City Point Early History Museum.
 Seeking Freedom Where the Two Rivers Meet: The Contrabands and City Point.
 The exhibit focuses on the story of the Contrabands who lived and worked in City Point, Virginia.
 The exhibition is part of the City of Hopewell’s participation in the Virginia Sesquicentennial of the Civil War commemorative events.
-This exhibit is closed for the season and will repoen in March.
+Please call 804-458-4682 to set up an appointment to tour this exhibition.